ozovalihasan/ead/documents/how-to-use.md

 ## Extra Features

-EAD has 'attribute' container to add attribute to any entity.
+EAD has 'attribute' container to add an attribute to any entity.

 More, it has 'attribute container' container to put all attributes in a organized container.
-There is no any difference between putting all attributes into 'entity' container and 'attribute container' in terms of gem.
+There is no difference between putting all attributes into an 'entity' container and an 'attribute container' in terms of gem.

 ## Warnings

-- The name of entities and attributes can be in any form like 'account_history', 'Account_history', 'Account_histories' and 'account_histories', but space between words is not allowed.
+- The name of entities and attributes can be in any form like 'account_history', 'Account_history', 'Account_histories', and 'account_histories', but space between words is not allowed.

-- EAD gem allows to use only one ':through' container inside of 'entity' container.
+- EAD gem allows to using only one ':through' container inside of 'entity' container.
 This logic isn't implemented by EAD.